Dongyu-Han/DSC-Light/README.md

 # DSC-Light
-This is the official code for "DSC-Light: A Dual-Stream Complementary Lightweight Model for Facial Forgery Detection"
+This is the official code for "DSC-Light: A Dual-Stream Complementary Structure for Lightweight Deepfake Detection"

 We will be releasing the code for the paper DSC-Light, so stay tuned!